jiggydas/Image-Uploader/README.md

   iii) Use config.json to pass your credentials into the node.js script.
 Now that your project is running, you can go ahead and upload some images.
 To see the images, go to the AWS S3 console and look inside the specified folder
-To see the descriptions in the RDS table, query the table and go to localhost:8080/users to see the entered details.
+To see the descriptions in the RDS table, use Postman to send an API request.